-Conference Dates: July 12 – 14, 2015Register Online
+Conference Dates: July 12 – 14, 2015 Register Online

-Have it Our Way: How Assistive Technology Frees People with Disabilities Into a Society That Fears Them
+Keynote Speaker: Justin Martin Have it Our Way: How Assistive Technology Frees People with Disabilities Into a Society That Fears Them

 Keynote Description: We live in a democratized culture – we build our own burritos at Chipotle, fund our own revivals of cancelled TV shows, and allow anyone on the ground to be a reporter with social media.
 But this talk explores one of the last democratized frontiers in America: the human body.
-We assume that everyone comes into the world with the body they need – and if they assert anything differently, they’re punished economically and socially., leading to an assumption of “laziness”.
+We assume that everyone comes into the world with the body they need – and if they assert anything differently, they’re punished economically and socially, leading to an assumption of “laziness”.
 I’ll explore AT in terms of Ohio’s Byzantine Para transit system, my personal experience with school district IEPs, the benefits and drawbacks of a standing wheelchair, and the experience of being on medication for the first time and how technology has defined a disabled teenager’s past, what does it mean for his present, and exactly what kind of a future will come from it?”

 Justin Martin is a writer, activist, poet, and comedian.
 He’s hosted and spoken at events for VSA Arts Ohio and the Ohio Coalition for Autism and Low-Incidence Disabilities.
 He’s a published poet, and will attend Kenyon College this fall, where he hopes to become an English teacher.
 He currently is an intern on the Policy and Communications team at Disability Rights Ohio, a legal advocacy organization for people with disabilities.
 He’s not shutting up until all minorities have a full and meaningful life of their own choosing.
 Needless to say, he’ll be here a while.
 He can be reached at firstname.lastname@example.org. disability”.
 Read more about Justin.